qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 5. You can fine tune using 0.00001 steps, but generally these steps are so small that inherent inaccuracies in the eddy current based bed meshing tend to dominate
 6. If your expansion factor is getting below 0.00038, or above 0.00052, then stop.
 Something else is likely wrong and seek help.

+## Is there an easier way to determine my hotend's thermal expansion co-efficient?

+I won't say it's easier, but there is an automated process that is [documented here](,/Hotend-Expansion-Coefficient.md)

+If you enjoy pain, frustration and fastidiously cleaning your nozzle and hotend, then proceed.

 ##  I've calibrated my `expansion_factor` and it's good, but there's still some spots on the bed that are never perfect